Don't Be Ridiculous: Plot

 The next day, Nora takes a detour to Kentucky to check in on Lily, who has since been returned to Christine's custody and does not recognize Nora.
 Dismayed, Nora visits Erika, who is living contently in a new house by herself in Jarden.
-Nora reveals to Erika that her self-inflicted arm injury was an attempt to cover up her recently acquired tattoo of the Wu-Tang Clan's logo, which itself is covering up a previous tattoo bearing her children's names.
+Nora reveals to Erika that her self-inflicted arm injury was an attempt to cover up her recently acquired tattoo of the Wu-Tang Clan's logo, which itself is covering up a tattoo bearing her children's names.
 The two bond by jumping on Erika's newly purchased trampoline while listening to the Wu-Tang Clan's music.

 While driving into Jarden, Nora is pulled over by Tommy, who simply wants to chat, and he passively informs her he knows of her visit to Christine and Lily.
 Nora, destabilized by the reminder of having to give Lily away, goes to a print shop and produces a poster-size photo of Edward's exhumed corpse.
 She places the photo at the center of Edward's shrine in the Jarden town square, infuriating Sandy.
 Nora returns home and finds Kevin suffocating himself with a plastic bag; he explains he is not suicidal but merely trying to feel pain, and Nora reacts with understanding.
 Kevin tells Nora he wants to have a child with her, but Nora bursts out laughing in response.
 Linn-Baker's benefactors call Nora asking her to meet them in Melbourne with $20,000.
 She agrees, ostensibly to uncover the fraud without intending to enter the machine, and Kevin asks to join her.

 In rural Australia, local police chief Kevin Yarborough is confronted by four women on horseback, one of whom introduces herself as Grace Playford.
 Grace, having read the Book of Kevin and believing Yarborough to be its eponymous police chief, asks Yarborough to join her group.
 When Yarborough refuses, the women kidnap and drown him, expecting Yarborough to return to life.
 As the women discover that Yarborough has died, Kevin Sr. emerges from Grace's house to ask what they are doing.